betaglot/betaglot/docs/akademeia/Overview.md

 # Learn how to be a BETAGLOT

+What is the difference between Guide and Akademeia?

+## Learn the Theory, how to Practice the Theory and actually Practice if possible

+"How to practice" is Theory, not Practice

+You can have many practices which you don't know how to do.

+## Etymology(Akademeia)

-The Grove where Plato thought
+The Grove where Plato taught

 Platonic Shapes